rancher/docs/content/rancher/v2.5/en/deploy-across-clusters/fleet/_index.md

 # Troubleshooting

+**Known Issue:**

-- **Known Issue:** Fleet in Rancher v2.5 becomes inoperable after a restore using the [backup-restore operator](({{<baseurl>}}rancher/v2.5/en/backups/back-up-rancher/#install-the-rancher-backup-operator)).
+Fleet in Rancher v2.5 becomes inoperable after a restore using the [backup-restore operator]({{<baseurl>}}rancher/v2.5/en/backups/back-up-rancher/#1-install-the-rancher-backup-operator).
 We will update the community once a permanent solution is in place.

-- **Temporary Workaround:** </br>
+**Temporary Workaround**:

 1. Find the two service account tokens listed in the fleet-controller and the fleet-controller-bootstrap service accounts.
 These are under the fleet-system Namespace of the local cluster. </br>
 2. Remove the non-existent token secret.
 Doing so allows for only one entry to be present for the service account token secret that actually exists. </br>
 3. Delete the fleet-controller Pod in the fleet-system Namespace to reschedule. </br>
 4. After the service account token issue is resolved, you can force redeployment of the fleet-agents.
 In the Rancher UI, go to **☰ > Cluster Management**, click on **Clusters** page, then click **Force Update**. </br>
 5. If the fleet-agent bundles remain in a `Modified` state after Step 4, use the command `spec.forceSyncGeneration` for fleet-agent bundle to force re-creation.

 # Documentation

 The Fleet documentation is at [https://fleet.rancher.io/.](https://fleet.rancher.io/)